-- Any benefit of any employment.
+- Benefit of any employment.

 In addition, an employer may not retaliate against anyone assisting in the enforcement of USERRA rights including testifying or making a statement in connection with a proceeding under the USERRA, even if that person has no service connection.

 There are two ways you can enforce your rights under the USERRA.
 One is filing a Complaint with the US Dept. of Labor, Veterans Training and Employment and Training Services (VETS).
 They are authorized to investigate and resolve complaints for such violations.
-You may also bypass the VETS process and bring a civil action against an employer for violation of the law.
-If you have any questions concerning your rights under the USERRA contact us for a free case evaluation with one of our experienced Philadelphia employment law attorneys.
+You may also bypass the VETS process and bring a civil action claim against an employer for violation of the law.
+If you have any questions concerning your rights under the USERRA, contact us for a free case evaluation with one of our experienced Philadelphia employment law attorneys.